Muay Thai: 18th century

+World Muay Thai Day is observed globally on 6 February to commemorate King Sanphet VIII (Phra Chao Suea, the 'Tiger King').
+The date marks the anniversary of his coronation in 1702 and reflects his traditional association with Muay Thai.

 In the 1702 reign of King Suriyenthrathibodi.
 The king questioned his vassals about the Siamese people festival held outside the boundary of Ayutthaya Royal Palace.
-The government official responded to the king that the temple fair will be held at Khwaeng Wiset Chai Chan (now Ang Thong province, Thailand).
+The government official responded to the king that the temple fair will be held at Khwaeng Wiset Chai Chan (now Ang Thong province).
 Tomorrow, there are Buddhist monastery celebrations, grand competitions, and amusements.
 King Suriyenthrathibodi then responded back that he had not punched Muay boxing for a long time since enthroned, and he decided to join Muay boxing competitions tomorrow.

-On the next festival day, King Suriyenthrathibodi disguised himself as the general public with a few royal police and went to the festival by boat to join the Muay boxing competitions, and he won both the first and second matches during the competition, as the Royal Chronicle of the Kingdom of Ayutthaya reads:
+On the next festival day, King Suriyenthrathibodi disguised himself as the general public with a few royal guards and went to the festival by boat to join the Muay boxing competitions, and he won both the first and second matches during the competition, as the Royal Chronicle of the Kingdom of Ayutthaya reads: